zoraviel/CSS-assignment-2/README.md

 ## Part 3

 When you have finished, you must **commit and push** to GitHub. **If you have trouble doing this,** a likely reason is that you did not **clone** correctly at the beginning.
 If you cloned from *my* GitHub.com repo and not *your own,* you'll need to clone all over again.
-Before doing so, copy your two CSS files into a safe other folder beforehand so you don't lose them.
+Before doing so, copy your two CSS files into a safe other folder (OUTSIDE your repo) beforehand so you don't lose them.

 **Don't forget to also post the URL of your GitHub repo in Canvas before the deadline!**